AuroraRoboticsLab/GodotRobot/demo/MQTT/mqtt_standard.md

 	luminsim/components/{type}/{id}/incoming/{metric_category}

 Incoming metric categories should be commands, including but not limited to drive values and arm position values.

+As previously stated, each component's `id` must be unique, and the topic published must reflect `id` exactly; the topic is case sensitive!

 ## **3.1.
 Example Topics**